pretix/pretix-docs/docs/topics/payment/bank-transfer.md

 The bank transfer plugin is displayed at the top of the page.
 It should be enabled by default.
-If it is enabled, it will have a green ":fontawesome-solid-check: Active" tag and a white :btn:Disable: button.
+If it is enabled, it will have a green ":fa3-check: Active" tag and a white :btn:Disable: button.
 If it isn't enabled, the tag will be missing and it will have a purple :btn:Enable: button.

 ![Payment settings page.
 The "Payment providers" tab is open, showing a list with the following entries: bank transfer, gift card, PayPal, SEPA debit and Stripe; gift card is enabled and all other entries are disabled.
 All entires have 'settings' buttons next to them.](../../assets/screens/payment-providers/payment-settings.png "Payment settings" )